Matrix Fej\'er-Riesz type theorem for a union of an interval and a point: Introduction

 The paper is organized as follows.
 In Section \ref{sec:notation} we introduce the notation and some preliminary results.
 We state the truncated matrix-valued moment problem and establish the connection with positive matrix polynomials (see Proposition \ref{prop:140525}).
 In Section \ref{sec:K-flat-extension} we extend the flat extension theorem for a closed semialgebraic set $K$ in $\RR$ from the scalar to the matrix case (see Theorem \ref{main-theorem-060525}).
 In Section \ref{sec:coflatness} we prove the main technical result, Proposition \ref{lem:aux-3}, which allows us to manipulate the value of the matrix moment of degree 0, and is used in Section \ref{sec:union-interval-point} to solve the truncated matrix-valued moment problem on the union of a compact interval and a point (see Theorem \ref{main-theorem-1}).
-This result together with Proposition \ref{prop:140525} then implies Theorem \ref{thm:bounded-interval}.
+This result together with Proposition \ref{prop:140525} then implies Theorem \ref{thm:bounded-interval}. \CB{Finally, in Section \ref{sec:psatze-one-unbounded-interval}, we prove Theorems \ref{thm:unbounded-interval} and \ref{thm:two-intervals} using Theorem \ref{thm:bounded-interval} and elementary algebraic manipulations.}

 We mention at the end that the approach presented in this paper could be used to provide degree bounds in the positivity certificates for matrix polynomials on a compact set $K$ (see \cite[Theorem C]{Zal16}), if Theorem \ref{main-theorem-1} can be extended to a given $K$.